mkruselj/SublimeKSP/README.md

 ### Contributing

 Bug reports, feature requests, and especially pull requests with bug fixes and feature implementations are welcome!
-Let us know by opening an issue on GitHub so that we can start a discussion.
+Let us know by [opening an issue](https://github.com/nojanath/SublimeKSP/issues) so that we can start a discussion.

-Building the extension locally is fairly straightforward.
+Building and modifying the extension locally is fairly straightforward.
 For Sublime Text, all you need to do is use the manual installation as explained above.
 For VS Code, the main prerequisite is to have [node.js](https://nodejs.org/en/download/prebuilt-installer) installed on your machine.
 From there:

-* Clone this GitHub repository on your hard drive
+* Clone this repository on your hard drive
 * Navigate to the repository folder from command line
 * Execute `npm install` from the command line to bootstrap things required in order to build the VS Code extension
 * If adding new built-in data (for example, new engine parameters or new functions introduced to KSP), make sure to run the `update-builtins.py` script from `dev/` folder!